Savannah or Charleston?! Two Southern gems, Savannah in Georgia and Charleston in South Carolina, have been

 While Charleston has been included in the top destinations in the world, Savannah is off the radar.
 However, I believe that Savannah is one of the most charming and underrated US cities.

 Even though both cities are quite romantic, Savannah seems more personal and quaint with charming squares and parks.
-However, considering that one of my favorite romantic movies (The Notebook) was shot in Charleston and its suburbs, I couldn’t help but feeling like I was a part of that love story while exploring the city.
+However, considering that one of my favorite romantic movies (The Notebook) was shot in Charleston and its suburbs, I couldn’t help but feel like I was a part of that love story while exploring the city.

 When it comes to culture and history, Charleston has more things to do and see, so you will need more time than in Savannah.
 At the same time, Savannah has some buildings that played a crucial role in the history of the US.